 What’s your method?

 I am a certified teacher of the Boston Cross-Check method, which teaches couples ways to use the fertility markers listed below separately, or in various combinations, to suit their desired efficacy and planning needs.
-We teach about how to use:
+We use:

 - Basal Body Temperature